IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-1/Exercise-2-Deploy-DB2.md

    This script will prompt you for various input.
 Please have a look at the sample script output provided below to see the answers you must use.

-   You need your Entitlement Registry key handy, see also **https://myibm.ibm.com/products-services/containerlibrary**.
+   You need your Entitlement Registry key handy, see also **<a href="https://myibm.ibm.com/products-services/containerlibrary" target="_blank">https://myibm.ibm.com/products-services/containerlibrary</a>**.

    When you paste your Entitlement Registry key, it will not be shown; therefore, paste it just once and hit the Enter key.